zsfelber/qmlweb.components/readme.md

 6. [@zsfelber/qmlweb.components](https://github.com/zsfelber/qmlweb.components).

 I use this test project, too.
 I fixed everything in my engine preventing this to load.
-My version of engine is a medium deep rewrite of original, faster and it has cleaner code. (as soon as it's ready)
+My version of engine is a medium deep rewrite of original, it is faster and has cleaner code. (as soon as it's ready)

 See also
 [@zsfelber/qmlweb](https://github.com/zsfelber/qmlweb)